 - Cover all plugs.
 Do this in your entire house before you think you’ll need to because the moment they discover plugs always happens quicker than you think!
 There are several different options to choose from; traditional socket plugs, self-closing outlet covers, and cover boxes.
 Cover boxes may be a good idea if you have things plugged in and directly in child’s view and can’t strategically hide them.
 Hide cords behind things or use tape or cord covers.

 - Gates.
 There are so many different kinds of baby gates on the market now, so it’s easy to find one that works best for your family.
 We chose retractable gates because we wanted something that wouldn’t take up any space when open, especially because these doorways were high traffic areas.
 Keep in mind, too many baby gates can be restrictive and can contradict the purpose of a yes space.
 Try to think of it this way: are you putting this gate up for baby’s safety or solely for your convenience?

 My final safety tip: get down on the ground and see what your baby sees, is there anything you may have missed?

 Now that you’ve made the area clean and safe, the next step is making it inviting and enjoyable for your child(ren).
 This isn’t a punishment place, you want them to WANT to spend their time in this area.

-This means cutting out clutter, and figuring out the best age appropriate toys to put out.
+This means cutting out the clutter and figuring out the best age-appropriate toys to put out.
 I highly suggest a toy rotation and minimizing the toys available, which I will discuss more in a later post.